gallettilance/magnificATS/INTRO/README.md

      about much like ordinary mathematical functions.
 As a result, these expressions are simple to analyze and compose for large-scale programs"

 Please watch the following video about [Why Functional Programming Matters](https://www.youtube.com/watch?v=oB8jN68KGcU).
 ATS has many functional programming features that make for productive and effective coding.
-For me it is one of those languages where I almost always get that AH-HA moment of your complex code running on the first try.
+For me it is one of those languages where I almost always get that AH-HA moment of complex code running on the first try.

 ## Good Practices